Each year Council collects rates to fund the community infrastructure and services that make the Northern Beaches such a special place to live.

 Read more about Council's activities and projects in our annual Delivery and Operational Plan.

 Factors involved in the calculation of your rates

 Rates may vary from year to year based on a combination of annual maximum increases approved by the Independent Pricing and Regulatory Tribunal (IPART) rate pegging and special rate variations (SRV) and/or changes to land values as supplied to Council by the NSW Valuer General.

 Rates are levied each year for the period of 1 July to 30 June.
-You will receive a Rates/Instalment Notice four times a year, unless you pay the whole Rates for the year by the first due date – 31 August.
+You will receive an annual rates notice and then instalment notices four times a year, unless you pay for the year by the first due date – 31 August.

 Rates payments are due by 31 August, 30 November, 28 February and 31 May.